 Importantly, schools and districts face many more choices when designing their testing programs than are shown in Figure 1.
-For example, they must decide how to manage their testing data (e.g., customize a data management platform to their needs; use an existing product "off the shelf"); whether the platform needs to handle other steps of the testing workflow, such as appointment scheduling and reminders of upcoming tests; who, in addition to the tested individual, will automatically receive the results and who else should be notified (e.g., school nurse, principal, Human Resources); and how and by whom test results will be reported to public health authorities.
-The ten profiles in the Supplement to this report illustrate not only how testing programs varied across the dimensions in Figure 1, but also how schools, districts, and states differed in their approaches to other complex decisions such as these.
-In February 2021, The Rockefeller Foundation will release a K-12 testing "playbook," which will walk schools and districts through these decisions and how to operationalize them.
+For example, they must decide how to manage their testing data (e.g., customize a data management platform to their needs or use an existing product "off the shelf"); whether the platform needs to handle other steps of the testing workflow, such as appointment scheduling and reminders of upcoming tests; who, in addition to the tested individual, will automatically receive the results and who else should be notified (e.g., school nurse, principal, human resources [HR]); and how and by whom test results will be reported to public health authorities.
+The ten profiles in Part 2 of this report illustrate not only how testing programs varied across the dimensions in Figure 1, but also how schools, districts, and states differed in their approaches to other complex decisions such as these.
+The Rockefeller Foundation and Skoll Foundation have released a K-12 testing "playbook" which walks schools and districts through these decisions and how to operationalize them.